Lifting shoes for women are a little bit harder to find than shoes for men.

 You definitely would not want a rigid sole shoe to do intense CrossFit workouts!
 Besides being really uncomfortable, it would also leave you open to unnecessary injury.

-The only real difference from men’s shoes is in sizing.
+The only real difference from men’s shoes is in size.
 While that is important, everything else is the same: Heel height, quality, price and sole.
-Once you’ve gotten all these factors down then finding what you need is a piece of cake!
+Once you’ve got all these factors down then finding what you need is a piece of cake!

-I think it would be hard to go wrong with any of these shoes.
+I think it would be hard to go wrong with any of these women’s workout shoes.
 They will get you moving weight in the gym and making progress towards your goals.